ricardoduhalt2/ordinals/README.md

 rm -rf webapp
 ```

-## Running the Web App
+### Running the Web App

-1. Install Node.js and npm (if you don't have them already).
+1. Ensure Node.js and npm are installed.
-2. Navigate to the project directory:
+2. Navigate to the `webapp` directory:
     ```bash
-    cd /home/rich/ordinals
-    ```
-3. Navigate to the `webapp` directory:
-    ```bash
     cd webapp
     ```
-4. Install the dependencies:
+3. Install Node.js dependencies:
     ```bash
-    npm install express multer
+    npm install
     ```
-5. Run the server:
+4. Run the server:
     ```bash
     node server.js
     ```
-6. Open your web browser and navigate to `http://localhost:3000`.
+5. Open your web browser and navigate to `http://localhost:3000`.